 - or from behind directing you to pull over to the side by pointing and/or using the left indicator.

 It is an offence not to comply with their directions.
-You MUST obey any signals given (download ‘Signals by authorised persons’ (PDF, 123KB)).
+You MUST obey any signals given (see ‘Signals by authorised persons’).

 Laws RTA 1988, sect 67, & PRA 2002, sect 41 & sched 5(8)

-Highways Agency Traffic Officers have powers to stop vehicles on most motorways and some ‘A’ class roads, in England only.
-If HA traffic officers in uniform want to stop your vehicle on safety grounds (e.g. an insecure load) they will, where possible, attract your attention by
+Traffic officers have powers to stop vehicles on most motorways and some ‘A’ class roads, in England only.
+If traffic officers in uniform want to stop your vehicle on safety grounds (e.g. an insecure load) they will, where possible, attract your attention by

 - flashing amber lights, usually from behind